 Getting to Know WLS

-We are a small team of committed individuals.
+We are a tight-knit team of committed individuals.
 Together, we have decades of experience around innovative educational practices in the classroom, wilderness and diverse global environments.
 We are proud to foster student leadership and enrich lives with our numerous travel abroad programs and opportunities.
 Our staff coordinates World Leadership School’s travel abroad program operations across our different global locations.
 Our Teacher Coaches partner with faculty in order to create student-driven, world-connected classrooms.
 Our instructors are amazing, intrepid, humorous, and wise experiential educators.
 Our coordinators live and work near our host communities and nurture the long-term relationships that are the bedrock of the work we do.
 The staff of TabLab, WLS’ sister non-profit, partners with rural schools to transform learning and enable powerful school-to-school partnerships.